 Much of the nation’s charitable giving occurs between #GivingTuesday, the Tuesday after Thanksgiving, and Dec.
-31. This year, donations on Nov.
-29 soared 44 percent from last year, raising $168 million.
+31. In 2016, donations on Nov.
+29 soared 44 percent from the previous year, raising $168 million.
 Giving Tuesday is a day to volunteer for or donate to your favorite cause, whether large or national or small and local.
 But it’s just the beginning of the season.

 If you’re in the mood to give, but you worry about how your money will be used (most of us do), keep in mind it’s important not to focus completely on administrative costs as a benchmark for assessing a charity’s success.
 A certain amount of overhead is necessary for a nonprofit to function and grow its goals.
 In 2013, several charity watchdog sites wrote an open letter to address the misconceptions around the “overhead myth.”